theHsEdition/PatrickHanus.com/_projects/branding-skymouse.md

 ---

 layout: page
-title: "Skymouse Studios"
+title: "Branding at Skymouse Studios"
 subtitle: Build a Brand People Love
-permalink: /skymouse.html
+permalink: /building-the-brand-of-skymouse.html

 hidden-message: It will probably be a while before I finish this.